-In the summer the City’s actors move outdoors as Shakespeare productions pop up in parks, parking lots and every place in between.
-While the Public Theater’s Central Park shows—known as Shakespeare in the Park—are the most famous, plenty of other theater companies put on the Bard’s plays for free.
-Here’s our guide to the summer Shakespeare season in NYC.
+In the summer, the City’s actors move outdoors as Shakespeare productions pop up in parks, parking lots and every place in between.
+While The Public Theater’s Central Park shows—known as Shakespeare in the Park—are the most famous, other NYC theater companies put on The Bard’s plays for free in one-of-a-kind settings as well.
+Here’s our guide to this summer's Shakespeare season.

 Shakespeare in the Park

 Much Ado About Nothing: May 21–June 23 (Tuesdays–Sundays, with some exceptions); 8pm

 Since 1962, The Public Theater’s free productions at the Delacorte Theater in Central Park have featured unusual takes on the classics.
 This year, Kenny Leon will direct the classic comedy Much Ado About Nothing.
 In July, things turn darker with the political drama Coriolanus, directed by Daniel Sullivan.

 This troupe presents Shakespeare as audiences first experienced it: in the round, outdoors and in daylight.
 Castle Clinton in The Battery is the unusual venue for Hamlet, the Bard's brooding prince of Denmark.
 Free tickets are distributed at 6pm for the 6:30pm show, which wraps just before dusk.

 The Drilling Company has presented Shakespeare’s works in parking lots on NYC’s Lower East Side since 1995; its current home is just behind the Clemente Soto Vélez Cultural and Educational Center.
 This year's asphalt-bound production will be announced soon.

 Hamlet: Princess of Denmark: May 16–25 (Thursdays, Fridays, Saturdays); 7pm